-When it comes to the attention dementia or early-onset dementia receive, the children unite forces with groups that believe that dementia should receive more attention and funding.
-A British newspaper article writes that cancer research received almost 12 times more money than dementia research, although the economic effects of dementia were larger than that of cancer and heart disease combined (Brooks 2011: 42; in Peel 2014: 890).
+The children have united forces with groups that believe that dementia should receive more attention and funding.
+A British newspaper article writes that cancer research received almost twelve times more money than dementia research, although the economic effects of dementia were larger than those of cancer and heart disease combined (Brooks 2011: 42; in Peel 2014: 890).
 Moreover, cancer received much more media attention than dementia (Peel, 2014: 886).
 In the Netherlands, most people see cancer as a serious disease and do not make jokes about it.
-It is used as a swear word (Rassin & Muris 2005: 1673), but that only underlines that cancer is considered something bad.
-The children use this contrast to underline that dementia, let alone early-onset dementia, receives too little attention.
-However, I believe that this is not mentioned as a matter of principle, but because the children’s lives and relationships are directly affected by the lack of attention and recognition.
-In their daily lives they are confronted with people’s stereotypical view on dementia and lack of understanding, which as have argued elsewhere (Hoppe, 2018) can add to their struggles and make the situation more difficult for them.
+It is used as a swear word (Rassin & Muris 2005: 1673) which only underlines how bad cancer is considered to be.
+In interviews, the children used this contrast to underline that dementia, let al.one early-onset dementia, receives too little attention.
+I believe that this was not mentioned as a matter of principle but because the children’s lives and relationships have been directly affected by this lack of attention and recognition.
+In their daily lives they are confronted with people’s stereotypical views on dementia and resulting lack of understanding, which, as I have argued elsewhere (Hoppe, 2018), can add to their struggles and make their situations more difficult for them.

-None of the children I interview participated in a support group, although some stated that they would have appreciated contact with age-peers, but the only groups that were available to them were targeted at older people and the children felt that the issues being discussed were too greatly removed from the problems they encountered.
-They thus were not ‘exposed’ to a collective narrative on early-onset dementia.
-As a consequence, they each individually constructed their own narrative drawing from examples of their familiar environment.
-Although each child constructed his or her own narrative, in this article I have shown how all narratives encompass comparisons with children with healthy parents, children whose parent has late-onset dementia and children whose parents have another disease.
-These were patterns I discovered in each narrative.
-However, how the illness of their parent was experienced and narrated also depended on other factors such as gender (of the child, but also of the parent), age, ethnicity, education, etc. As this is a qualitative study, in which I focused on depth rather than quantification, it is difficult to say how these factors shaped the narratives and whether differences can be ascribed to these factors or to individual differences, but I believe that they nonetheless coloured the narratives.
-More research is necessary to analyse the narratives from that point of view.
+None of the children I interviewed participated in a support group, although some stated that they would have appreciated contact with age-peers.
+The only groups that were available to them were targeted at older people and the children felt that the issues being discussed were too greatly removed from the problems they encountered.
+They were not ‘exposed’ to a collective narrative on early-onset dementia.
+As a consequence, they individually constructed their own narratives drawing from examples in their familiar environment.
+Despite these individual constructions, in this article I have shown how the narratives still all centred around patterns of comparisons with children with healthy parents, children whose parent have late-onset dementia, and children whose parents have another disease.
+Their experiences and narrations of their parent’s illness also depended on other factors such as gender (of the child, but also of the parent), age, ethnicity, education, etc. The ways in which these factors shaped the narratives and whether differences of importance could be ascribed to these factors is outside the scope of the present study, but I believe that they can be understood to have coloured the narratives nonetheless.
+More research is necessary to analyse the narratives from this point of view.

-To summarize, in this article I have discussed three comparative processes that children used to communicate what it means to have a parent with early-onset dementia and to give meaning to their experiences.
-Analysing these processes of identity work points to the specificities of having a parent with early-onset dementia and what the children consider important to communicate.
-Furthermore, I have shown how the children’s narratives are imbedded in and shaped by the socio-cultural context they live in and how children make use of this context to give meaning to their situation.
-On a micro scale, one can say that their narratives also contribute to the context (c.f.
-Hillman et al 2018).
-Research on the experiences and narratives of children who have a parent with early-onset dementia in other parts of the world is needed to deepen our understanding of how the socio-cultural context shapes the experiences and narratives.
+In this article, I have discussed three comparative processes that children used to communicate what it means to have a parent with early-onset dementia and to give meaning to their experiences.
+Analysing these processes of identity work and what children considered important to communicate pointed to the specificities of having a parent with early-onset dementia and how these specificities impacted the children.
+Furthermore, I have shown how the children’s narratives were imbedded in and shaped by the socio-cultural context and how children made use of this context to give meaning to their situations.
+On a micro scale, one can say that their narratives also contributed to the context (c.f.
+Hillman et al. 2018).
+Research on the experiences and narratives of children who have a parent with early-onset dementia in other parts of the world is needed to deepen our understandings of the extent and forms which this socio-cultural shaping of experiences and narratives can take.